ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 - First, make sure to test all the different expressions as a baseline
 - Then, look at the grammar.
 There are lots of places where `<expr>` appears.
 In each of those positions, _any other expression_ could appear.
 So `let` can appear inside `+` and vice versa, and in the binding position of let, and so on.
 Make sure you've tested enough _nested expressions_ to be confident that each expression works no matter the context
 - Names of variables are interesting – the names can appear in different places and have different meanings depending on the structure of let.
 Make sure that you've tried different combinations of `let` naming and uses of variables.

+**My tests non-deterministically fail some times**

+You are probably running `cargo test` instead of `cargo test -- --test-threads 1`.
+The testing infrastructure interacts with the file system in a way that can cause data races when tests run in parallel.
+Limiting the number of threads to 1 will probably fix the issue.

 ## Grading